katemerek/CalorieCountingApp/README.md

 ```
   create database testprojectfor1221system
 ```
-- Run the [person.sql, ish.sql and meal.sql]  (src/main/resources) in the database to create person, dish and meal tables with values.
+- Run the [person.sql, dish.sql and meal.sql](src/main/resources) in the database to create person, dish and meal tables with values.
 - Add a new person to table person from POST request.
 To enter the gender use MALE or FEMALE, to enter the goal use: WEIGHT_LOSS, WEIGHT_MAINTENANCE or WEIGHT_GAIN.
 ```
 {